benjaminleruth/benjaminleruth/content/home/media.md

     image_darken: 0
     image: ""
 ---
 I regularly comment on contemporary political events, such as domestic and European elections.
+I worked with several media outlets such as the BBC, STV, The Scotsman, Heart Radio, Vers l'Avenir and Radio France Internationale.
 In 2016, I offered [live comments and analyses](https://twitter.com/BenLeruth/status/1407646803038814208) on the Brexit referendum for the Belgian francophone television (RTBF).
 I also contributed to a BBC World Service radio broadcast entitled "[Why do we need the State?](https://www.bbc.co.uk/programmes/p033v73k)" with Timothy Snyder and Adrian Wooldridge.

 Here are some of my recent (written) contributions to the public debate: